Product Sample Policy

 PRIZES AND GIVEAWAYS

-The final type of request we frequently receive is for prizes, such as door prizes, competition prizes, etc. Often the requester does not care what the prize is and will either provide a tax receipt for the donation.
+The next type of request we frequently receive is for prizes, such as door prizes, competition prizes, etc. Often the requester does not care what the prize is and will sometimes even provide a charity tax receipt for the donation.
 CTOMS will consider these donations on a case by case basis, based on the relevancy of the event to our customers and corporate ethos.

 For sample requests, other than the reasons listed above, send your email to email@example.com and we will evaluate the request.